Manhunt continues for asylum seeker released from prison by mistake

 “This man must be caught and deported for his crimes.”

-Deputy Prime Minister Mr Lammy said was “livid on behalf of the public” and added that he had launched an investigation into the error.
+Deputy Prime Minister Mr Lammy said was “livid on behalf of the public” and added that he had launched an investigation.

 He told Sky News: “We certainly need a public inquiry into how this dangerous illegal immigrant, who is also a child sex offender, got released.